dermacuser/mcserver2go/README.md

 ## Who is this for?

-Quite literally everybody that hates to install Minecraft Serverclient on their Linux Server
+Quite literally everybody that hates to go through the annoying process of installing the Minecraft Serverclient on their Linux-based Server